ZKBitcoinToken/Testnet_Paymaster_Miner_zkBitcoin_Linux/README.md

 # zkBitcoin-Mainnet-Linux-Miner
-# Installing Script on Ubuntu 20 & 22 & 24
+# Installing Script on Ubuntu 18 & 20 & 22 & 24
-<h2>To Install dependicies </h2>
+<h2>1) To Allow executing file as Program </h2>

+Go to downloaded miner Folder and type `chmod u+x 1ZKBTC_No_Paymaster.sh` or right click the file -> Properities -> Permissions and check "Allow executing file as Program"
-Go to downloaded miner Folder and type `chmod u+x 1zkBTCMiner.sh` or right click the file -> Properities -> Permissions and check "Allow executing file as Program"
+Go to downloaded miner Folder and type `chmod u+x 1runPayMaster_and_Miner.sh` or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

+<h2>2) To run the miner</h2>
+TO RUN SCRIPT OPEN TERMINAL(Command Prompt) IN FOLDER AND TYPE

 then type
-`./1zkBTCMiner.sh`
+`./1ZKBTC_No_Paymaster.sh`
+or
+`./1runPayMaster_and_Miner.sh`

+<b>May need to run script a few times to install everything</b>
 <b>Script will restart computer after installing display driver graphics</b>
 <h2>To run the miner</h2>

-TO RUN SCRIPT OPEN TERMINAL IN FOLDER AND TYPE

-`chmod u+x 1zkBTCMiner.sh`  or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

-then type
-`./1zkBTCMiner.sh`

 to run the miner after dependicies are all installed

 Mines normally using your eth account to mint the tokens

 It should run!

-Edit the 1zkBTCMiner.sh file and _zkBitcoinMiner.conf to edit your settings
+Edit the _zkBitcoinMiner.conf to edit your settings